IhorHorchakov/spring-mvc-observability/README.md

 #### The App

 The monitored application emulates car rental system.
-It is build of 2 services - API service (car-rental-api) and business service (car-rental-manager).
+It is built of 2 services - API service (car-rental-api) and business service (car-rental-manager).

 The API service is supposed to be called by user to get the list of available cars and pick some car for rent on some period of time.